-We may share aggregated data (combined data of our website users or clients that no longer identifies or references an individual website user or client) and non-personally identifiable information for analysis, demographic profiling, marketing and advertising, and other business purposes.
+We may share aggregated data (combined data of our website users or guests that no longer identifies or references an individual website user or guest) and non-personally identifiable information for analysis, demographic profiling, marketing and advertising, and other business purposes.

 International Transfers of Data